Azure/bicep-registry-modules/avm/res/container-instance/container-group/README.md

 - Required: Yes
 - Type: string

+### Parameter: `customerManagedKey.autoRotationDisabled`

+If configured, instead of auto-rotating to the latest key version, the latest key version at the time of the deployment is used.

+- Required: No
+- Type: bool

 ### Parameter: `customerManagedKey.keyVersion`

 The version of the customer managed key to reference for encryption.
-If not provided, using 'latest'.
+If not provided, using version as per 'autoRotationDisabled' setting.

 - Required: No
 - Type: string